prosegrammers/www.prosegrammers.com/PLAN.md

 explains the theme of the course on document engineering.
 - [ ] Review the content in the `index.qmd` file in the root of the repository that explains the idea of a "Prosegrammer" and the concept of document engineering.
 All the slides that you create have to specifically connect to the theme of prosegramming and document engineering.
 - [ ] Review the content in the `index.qmd` file in the `syllabus` directory of the repository that explains rules and regulations for this course on document engineering.
 Note that these are the rules that students follow and not specifically the rules and regulations that you follow as a coding agent.
 - [ ] Please remember that I am currently working on the slides in `slides/weektwelve/index.qmd` that introduce how to create and use regular expressions for the purposes of document engineering.
 I want the slides to define what a regular expression is an explain their benefits and drawbacks.
+- [ ] I have already written some slides and I don't want you to delete them.
+However, I need you to add more slides about tasks like:
+    - Create a regular expression in Python
+    - The various components of a regular expression in Python
+    - How to use regular expressions in Python
+    - How to perform pattern matching with a regular expression
+    - How to use regular expressions in Python for document engineering
+    - How to test a program (maybe use `unittest`) using a regex
+    - Other simple and easy to understand topics about regex
 - [ ] You can look at the other slide decks that I have already prepared:
   - `slides/weekone/index.qmd`
   - `slides/weektwo/index.qmd`